DEEP DIVE ON DYNAMO DB

 2) Real-time voting

 - There is a long list or short list of candidates.
 One or two options that get a lot of votes.
 If I am trying to aggregate votes on a table and aggregating votes by candidate ID and what happens is two keys very busy, that’s the definition of a hot-key.
 The way to deal with these is to take those candidate IDs and add some arbitrary random value within a known range to the end of those like CandidateA_4, CandidateA_5 etc. This way I am spraying the votes across partitions.
 Later on I execute a scatter gather to merge the results.
 Shard write-heavy partition keys!!!
 Trade-off cost for write scalability and consider throughput per partition key.
+Traditional model is not suitable for this scenario as well where you would have certain part of the country with a lot more voters, so you would get hot-partitioning, adaptive capacity would be more useful in that case!

 3) Event Logging

-- Time series data: Two types Static Time Series Data: This would be an event monitoring system, ITSM type of app, event streams coming in off from different devices.
+- Static Time Series Data: This would be an event monitoring system, ITSM type of app, event streams coming in off from different devices.
 This is basically dealing with Operational Analytics data over a period of time.
 Therefore, after that period of time, that data is not so relevant anymore, less queries will be operated.
 You will create a hot table for that purpose that has high write capacity high read capacity taking all the ingestion.
 Then you will turn it to a cold or warm table where there will be zero write capacity.
 Data Lifecycle.

 - Dynamic Time Series Data: Could be session data or user data.
 Every time the user touches the data, you need to upgrade the time stamp on that data.
 The data on the table pretty much spreads out all over the place, some data is hot some cold.
 You have to build a TTL index by creating an attribute on every item whenever you insert the event or the object on the table every item gets an attribute that’s a GSI key and it’s a random range between 0 to n.
 What you are doing is the right sharding the GSI.
 What you do is to create a GSI on that GSI key attribute and you arrange it on the timestamp of all your items.
 What you achieved is basically rotated the entire table into a single index on one attribute and you can execute a range query via scatter gather against that TTL index and get a very selective result set which won’t burn a lot of capacity because you don’t need to scan every item.
 You can basically quickly retrieve the expired items by AWS Lambda running as a scheduled process.